 When I’m done I take my little purse, car keys and get out of my always empty, dreary home.

 Driving back into the city lightens up my mood.
 Why did I decide to live so far away from civilization?
-Oh, right, the noise.
+When I'm close enough I remember the reason--the noise.

-Parking in front of the first Starbucks I can locate, I take out my enhanced iPhone 6 Plus, which isn't even released yet.
+Parking in front of the first Starbucks I can locate, I take out my enhanced iPhone XR Plus, which isn't even released yet.
 I don’t know why I decided to live like a normal human, having all these gadgets feels so stupid in comparison to what I could actually have and do.
-But, what would I do, really?
+But what would I do really?